Knotx/knotx/documentation/src/main/wiki/Knot.md

 #Knot
-Knot defines business logic which can be applied for particular [[Fragment|Splitter]].
-It can for example invoke external services via [[Adapters|Adapter]], evaluate Handlebars snippet or simply redirect a site visitor to different location.
+A Knot defines business logic which can be applied to a particular [[Fragment|Splitter]].
+It can, for example, invoke an external services via [[Adapters|Adapter]], evaluate Handlebars snippets or simply redirect a site visitor to a different location.

 ##How does it work?
-Knot reads [Knot Context](#knot-context) having list of Fragments to process, does its job, updates Knot Context and returns it back to the caller.
+The Knot reads a [Knot Context](#knot-context) containing a list of Fragments to process, takes care of the processing, updates the Knot Context and returns it back to the caller.

-Particular Knot is applied to Fragments if two conditions are met:
+A particular Knot is applied to Fragments if two conditions are met:

 - it is defined in [[Knot routing|KnotRouting]]
-- there is at least one Fragment which declares matching [Knot Election Rule](#knot-election-rule)
+- there is at least one Fragment that declares a matching [Knot Election Rule](#knot-election-rule)

 ### Knot Election Rule
-Knot Election Rule allows to define if Knot should be applied for particular Fragment.
-Every time Knot reads Knot Context it checks if there is any Fragment which requires it.
+A Knot Election Rule determines if a Knot should be applied to a particular Fragment.
+Every time a Knot reads the Knot Context, it checks if there is any Fragment that needs to be processed by it.

-Knot Election Rule is simple `String` value coming from `data-knotx-knots` attribute (the attribute contains list of Knot Election Rules separated with comma).
+The Knot Election Rule is simple `String` value coming from the `data-knotx-knots` attribute (the attribute contains a comma-separated list of Knot Election Rules).

-Knots can simply filter Fragments which does not contain certain Knot Election Rule (for example `services` or `handlebars`).
+Knots can simply filter Fragments which do not contain a certain Knot Election Rule (for example `services` or `handlebars`).

 ### Knot Context
-Knot Context is a communication model passed between [[Server|Server]], [[Fragment Splitter|Splitter]], [[Knots|Knot]] and [[Fragment Assembler|Assembler]].
+The Knot Context is a communication model passed between [[Server|Server]], [[Fragment Splitter|Splitter]], [[Knots|Knot]] and [[Fragment Assembler|Assembler]].

 The flow is driven by [[Server|Server]] forwarding and getting back KnotContext to/from Splitter, Knots and Assembler.
 Knot Context keeps information about a site visitor request, current processing status and a site visitor response.

-Next we will use *client* and *site visitor* words equivalently.
+From now on, we will be using the terms *client* and *site visitor* interchangeably.

 Knot Context contains:
 * client request with path, headers, form attributes and parameters